track-asia/trackasia-flutter-gl/README.md

 This project is a fork of [https://github.com/tobrun/flutter-mapbox-gl](https://github.com/tobrun/flutter-mapbox-gl), replacing its usage of Mapbox GL libraries with the open source [trackasia GL](https://github.com/trackasia) libraries.

-**Please note that this project is community driven and is not affiliated with the company Mapbox.** <br>
+**Please note that this project is community driven and is not affiliated with the company Trackasia.** <br>
 It does use some of their amazing open source libraries/tools, though.
 Thank you, Mapbox, for all the open-source work you do!